Neurotech-Hub/HOSI_Scanner/docs/results.md

 # Hyperspectral Results

-## Device Specifications

 Our device utilizes independent pan and roll stepper motors with a resolution of 2048 steps per revolution.
 An internal servo-controlled shutter enables in-place black point correction every 30s.

 <img src="hosi.jpg" alt="HOSI Device" width="100%">

 ## Scanning Results

-The HOSI device was used to create a 137 x 91 hyperspectral data using our modified GUI.
-We achieved this by panning 120° and rolling 80°.
+The HOSI device was used to create a 137 x 91 hyperspectral data by panning 120° and rolling 80° at 1° increments.

 <img src="scan_output.png" alt="Spectral Output Display" width="100%">